Katlyn627/Code-Refactor/README.md

 The Challenge

-To refactor an exisiting webpage to make it accesible for all users and and to optimize the serach engines.
+To refactor an exisisting webpage to make it accesible for all users and and to optimize the serach engines.

 User Story:

-As a marketing agency, I want a codebase that follows accessibility standards so that, our own site is optimized for search engines
+As a marketing agency, I want a codebase that follows accessibility standards so that, our own site is optimized for search engines.

 Acceptance Criteria for the Webpage: